iszilagyigit/RPiAndroidCustom/README.md

 Based on RTAndroid from https://rtandroid.embedded.rwth-aachen.de/
 Note: RTAndroid not available any more for download.
 Replacement EMTERIA https://emteria.com/ after installation (5min)
-makes a clean and good first impressiexion!
+makes a clean and good first impresion!

 ## Hardware